Continuous Pharmaceutical Manufacturing Case Study

 Continuous pharmaceutical manufacturing case study

 To ensure a smooth transition from batch manufacturing to continuous manufacturing, pharmaceutical companies need to develop a detailed plan and strategy for data analytics.

-A global pharmaceutical manufacturer turned to Elisa Smart Factory team for help in understanding what they need from analytics perspective.
+A global pharmaceutical manufacturer turned to Elisa Smart Factory team for help in understanding what they need from an analytics perspective.

 The manufacturer had been collecting extensive amounts of data for the past ten years, but the data was in silos and the customer didn’t have the means to integrate it.
 Consequently, they asked Elisa’s team of data scientists to turn the massive datasets into actionable insights that would help the customer embark on the transition process.

-Elisa analytics team applied the latest Machine Learning (ML) technologies and delivered full project report in just three months.
+Elisa analytics team applied the latest Machine Learning (ML) technologies and delivered a full project report in just three months.
 This included Azure-based data pipeline configuration, validated Machine Learning models, and sample dashboards.

 Once these are implemented in production environment, the pharmaceutical manufacturer can: